Visual Chain of Thought: Bridging Logical Gaps with Multimodal Infillings: Experiments

-We leverage the state-of-the-art vision and language generation models \textsc{Stable Diffusion} and \textsc{Gpt-3} for synthetic data augmentation, along with \textsc{Clip} guidance and \textsc{Ofa} captioning.
+We leverage leading vision and language generation models \textsc{Stable Diffusion} and \textsc{Gpt-3.5} for synthetic data augmentation, along with \textsc{Clip} guidance and \textsc{Ofa} captioning.
 We test our method on the \textsc{Vist} and \textsc{WikiHow} datasets due to their sequential composition to show the effectiveness of \textsc{VCoT} in bridging reasoning gaps.